11th International SedNet Conference 3-5 April 2019, Dubrovnik, Croatia

 co-organised by: Ruđer Bošković Institute and University of Dubrovnik

-with support of: IAEA
+with the participation of: IAEA

 Sediments found in upland streams, industrialised waterways, busy coastal zones and offshore waters are characterized by a wide variety of sediment properties present in dynamic and less dynamic areas.
 These areas are inherently interlinked as sediment is transported from catchment to the open sea.
 The natural flow of sediment from mountainous regions to the ocean is strongly impacted by anthropogenic activities along this journey in terms of both the quantity that is transported and the quality of transporting waters.
 Sediment distribution is not only impacted by direct human influence but also indirectly as a result of changing weather and climate patterns.
 A change in sediment dynamics leading to sediment starvation or sediment accumulation is often the concern of river basin and coastal managers who constantly need to adapt to these environmental variations.
 Historical or emerging contaminants may also hinder the management of these areas.